DatEmage/RPGOnTheTable/README.md

 This repository is used for Version Control on RPG on The Table's repl
 # Bot Invite
 Invite of bot is currenly unavailable
+# Support Server
+Support server of bot is currently unavailable